lkfink/icmpc2023/README.md

 Fink, L. (2023).
 Eye movement patterns when playing from memory: Examining consistency across repeated performances and the relationship between eyes and audio. *Proceedings of the 17th International Conference for Music Perception & Cognition (ICMPC17-APSCOM7), Aug.
 24-28,* p.
 1-6.

 ## Usage
-The example code `Fink_ICMPC2023_analyses.m` is provided for example purposes only.
+The script `Fink_ICMPC2023_analyses.m` is provided for example purposes only.
 Data files are not included in the repository, meaning the code will not run as is.

 Additionally, the code relies on third-party toolboxes to calculate the Matrix Profile.
 Please check this page for the latest information on the matrix profile: [https://www.cs.ucr.edu/~eamonn/MatrixProfile.html](https://www.cs.ucr.edu/~eamonn/MatrixProfile.html)